breatheco-de/content/src/content/how-to/welcome-to-github.md

 This is [4Geeks Academy's main GitHub profile][https://github.com/4geeksacademy/] on Github (Please click to follow us 🙂 on the top right of the page!).

-Everyone has a profile located at: `https://github.com/<your username>`
+Everyone has a profile located at: `https://github.com/<your username>`.
+For example: mine is github.com/alesanchezr

 In this image, you will find the essential parts of your profile.
 ![Github Profile Explanation](https://github.com/breatheco-de/content/blob/master/src/assets/images/github-profile.png?raw=true).